-Hand signal charts, such as the ones shown below, must be either posted on the equipment or conspicuously posted in the vicinity of the hoisting operation.
+Hand signal charts, such as the ones shown in the animation below, (click on the animation) must be either posted on the equipment or conspicuously posted in the vicinity of the hoisting operation.

 These are signals given by oral communication, with or without amplification or electronic transmission.
 If this type of signal is used, the operator, signal person, and lift director (if there is one) must, before beginning operations, contact each other and agree on the voice signals that will be used.

 Each voice signal must contain the following three elements, given in the following order:

 In most cases where voice signals are given, some type of electronic transmission and reception will be used.
 When this is the case:

 These are signals made by a distinct sound or series of sounds, such as sounds made by a bell, horn, or whistle.
 As with other types of signals, the signal person and operator must clearly understand the meaning of the signals being used.

 The standard allows room for development of new signal technology by permitting signals other than hand, voice, or audible signals to be used where the employer demonstrates one of the following:

 Falls from dangerous heights can occur when employees work on boom sections during assembly/disassembly, when employees are gaining access to and from their work stations, or at other times when employees are working at elevations, such as tower crane walkways.
 The provisions of section 1423 are designed to protect employees who work on elevated parts of equipment from falling.